-Weighted Average

-Useful Life
+Weighted Average Useful Life

 (in millions, except for useful life) Amount (in years)

 Non-compete agreements \$ 16 5

 Technology know-how 210 10

 Tradenames and trademarks 190 20

 Total \$ 416

-The results of operations for the Byte, Datum, and Propel businesses upon the effective date of each transaction have been included in the accompanying financial statements.
-These results, as well as the historical results for the above acquired businesses for the periods ended June 30, 2021 and 2020, are not material in relation to the Company's net sales and earnings for those periods.
+The results of operations for each of the acquired businesses above upon the effective date of each transaction have been included in the accompanying financial statements.
+These results, as well as the historical results for the above acquired businesses for the periods ended September 30, 2021 and 2020, are not material in relation to the Company's net sales and earnings for those periods.
 The Company therefore does not believe these acquisitions represent material transactions either individually or in the aggregate requiring the supplemental pro-forma information prescribed by ASC 805 and accordingly, this information is not presented.